AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

 example, \[4 BB4\].)
 This function can be turned off using \[Auto Groups\] in the User Settings.

-Fixture Order and Fixture Layout in groups
+Fixture Order and Fixture Layout in Groups
 ------------------------------------------

 Fixtures in a group are stored with a selection order, which is used